SimonDaraf/L1-1DV610/README.md

 # L1-1DV610
-The source files for L1-1DV610 - The Terminal Editor (WIP)
+The source files for L1-1DV610 - The Useless Code Editor

 ## Branching Strategy
 For this project I've decided to start lightly.
 I will only be working in the main branch.